ADVISORY USA-ELECTION/DEBATE

-NASHVILLE, TN - U.S. President Donald Trump and Democratic nominee Joe Biden participate in the third and final presidential debate.
-The debate at Belmont University in Nashville will be moderated by Kristen Welker of NBC News.
+CLEVELAND, OHIO - U.S. President Donald Trump and Democratic nominee Joe Biden participate in the first presidential debate.
+The debate at Case Western Reserve University in Cleveland will be moderated by Chris Wallace of Fox News.

 Restrictions: